ceschoon/Gaz_2D/README.md

 # Gaz_2D
 A program that simulates a gaz by implementing elastical collisions between particles in a 2D box.
 The velocity distribution is shown.

+This was my first simulation of that kind and the approch that I used to perform the simulation is a bit weird.
+This program was made just for fun and was left with some bugs still present.

 ![alt text](Screenshot-brownian.png?raw=true "Screenshot - Brownian Motion")
 ![alt text](Screenshot-velocities.png?raw=true "Screenshot - Distribution of Velocities")